UniReg: A Universal Model for Controllable CT Image Registration: Introduction

-However, due to the learning nature of these methods, the training and registration process are highly customized and task-specific, leading to inferior generalizability and flexibility compared to conventional approaches.
-A trivial approach to adapting a learning-based approach to multiple registration tasks is to develop multiple isolated registration networks and train them on independent task-specific datasets, as shown in Figure~\ref{fig:motivation}\textbf{(a)}, which requires massive computational resources and tedious hyperparameter tuning to maximize the registration performance for each task.
+However, due to the learning nature of these methods, the training and registration processes are highly customized and task-specific, leading to inferior generalizability and flexibility compared to conventional approaches.
+A trivial approach to adapting a learning-based approach to multi-scenario registration tasks is to develop multiple isolated registration networks and train them on independent task-specific datasets, as shown in Figure~\ref{fig:motivation}\textbf{(a)}, which requires massive computational resources and tedious hyperparameter tuning to maximize the registration performance for each task.
 Alternatively, one can develop a universal registration model by training one registration network over various datasets.
 Yet, this approach has proved ineffective and unstable \cite{TianGKVEBRN24} as there are significant variations in the optimal set of registration hyperparameters across different image modalities, anatomical regions, and tasks.
 Training a typical convolutional neural network to learn multiple diverse registration tasks often results in sub-optimal registration accuracy.

-In recent years, pioneering works of deformable registration \cite{mok2021conditional,hoopes2021hypermorph,DeyRDG21} introduce a conditional image registration framework that is able to capable of the effect of a wide range of regularization hyperparameters on the deformation field.
+In recent years, pioneering works of deformable registration \cite{mok2021conditional,hoopes2021hypermorph,DeyRDG21,AbulnagaHDHFGD25} introduce conditional image registration frameworks that are able to model the effect of a wide range of regularization hyperparameters on the deformation field.
 While these conditional image registration frameworks offer enhanced flexibility in hyperparameter tuning, the registration network remains constrained to a single task or anatomical region.